hemidactylus/mlops-speedrun-spamclassifier/README.md

 - `curl`, `jq` to easily handle/display HTTP requests from the command line;
 - an [Astra DB instance](https://awesome-astra.github.io/docs/pages/astra/create-instance/), with a [token](https://awesome-astra.github.io/docs/pages/astra/create-token/) and a [secure-connect-bundle](https://awesome-astra.github.io/docs/pages/astra/download-scb/) ready to be used to connect to it.

-#### Notes and caveats
+#### A caveat on versioning

-Note that at the time of writing one has to use a pre-release version of Feast that already includes the Cassandra/Astra DB integration (the integration will be available in a near-future release of Feast).
+🚧 Note that at the moment, for compatibility reasons (between Feast and Tensorflow), one has to downgrade `protobuf` _after all other dependencies_ are installed.
+This will be presumably resolved in future releases.
-There are specific instructions on this in the `requirements.txt` file.

 ## Overview